BOTCoinNetwork/Botcoin/docs/quickstart.rst

         }
     }

-Like ``monetd keys new`` this command created a new key and wrote the encrypted keyfile in ~/.monet/keystore.
+Like ``botcoin keys new`` this command created a new key and wrote the encrypted keyfile in ~/.monet/keystore.
 Let's double check that the key was created:

 .. code:: bash